Bushcare Groups

 The protection and restoration of the park’s forests is in large part thanks to the PFP Bushcare Group and community members undertaking tree planting and bush regeneration activities.
 We warmly welcome community members to come along to bushcare mornings and help plant a few trees or pull out a few weeds.

-PFP bushcare activites are the second Sunday of each month from 7:30-9:30am in the summer months (from October to March) and from 8:30-11:00am from April to September, with morning tea provided.
+PFP bushcare activities are held on the second Sunday of each month from 8-10am with morning tea provided.
 To confirm details, contact the bushcare co-ordinator, Lynn Brown by emailing contactus@pullenpullencatchments.org.au or phone 0417 648 050.